-IACC STRATEGIC PLAN QUESTION RESEARCH AREA 1.
-When Should I Be Concerned?
-Diagnosis 2.
-How Can I Understand What Is Happening?
-Underlying Biology 3.
-What Caused This To Happen and Can It Be Prevented?
-Causes and Risk Factors 4.
-Which Treatments and Interventions Will Help?
-Treatments 5.
-Where Can I Turn For Services?
-Services/Implementation 6.
-What Does the Future Hold, Particularly For Adults?
-Issues Across the Lifespan 7.
+- 1. When Should I Be Concerned? - 2.
+How Can I Understand What Is Happening? - 3.
+What Caused This To Happen and Can It Be Prevented? - 4.
+Which Treatments and Interventions Will Help? - 5.
+Where Can I Turn For Services? - 6.
+What Does the Future Hold, Particularly For Adults? - 7.
 What Other Infrastructure and Surveillance Needs Must Be Met?
-Biobanks, Data Sharing, Workforce, Surveillance